Patient education: Frozen shoulder (Beyond the Basics)

-Patient information: Frozen shoulder (The Basics)
+Patient education: Frozen shoulder (The Basics)

-Patient information: Rotator cuff injury (The Basics)
+Patient education: Rotator cuff injury (The Basics)

-Patient information: Separated shoulder (The Basics)
+Patient education: Separated shoulder (The Basics)

-Patient information: Shoulder impingement (The Basics)
+Patient education: Shoulder impingement (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.